To say the fitness ecommerce industry is pumping would be an understatement.

 Kayla Itsines is a worldwide fitness phenomenon.
 She was voted one of Time’s 30 Most Influential People on the Internet in 2016 and made Financial Review’s list of Young Rich Australians in 2021.

 In 2008, Itsines became a gym trainer when she finished school.
 She worked with women who all had the same fitness goals: slim down, but don’t bulk up.
 When the machine-based classes she was leading didn’t seem to do the trick, she switched to aerobics.
 Women loved the classes, and Itsines saw way better results.

 Friends began asking Itsines for help with nutrition and fitness.
 In return, Itsines wanted before and after pics to share on Instagram.
 She got noticed by women all over the world who started asking Itsines for guidance.
 From there, she built her brand into the $160 million empire it is today.

-Her almost 14 million followers on Instagram and close to 30 million on Facebook didn’t happen overnight.
+Her more than 15 million followers on Instagram and close to 30 million on Facebook didn’t happen overnight.

 Another noteworthy tactic?
 Her products pages all have a “Recommended for you” section to help guide customers and drive upsell.
 These methods work best when you have a loyal customer base that trusts your recommendations.

 Customers like knowing what to expect from brands, and so consistency helps move you forward.
 The takeaways from Itsines are to be true to yourself and your brand.